Sharing Stories was created as part of the 2016 Telegraph Hill Festival, with generous support from Goldsmiths.

 - Telegraph Hill resident Kay Grimshaw recounts the chilling tale of how her grandfather and 167 others were killed in Britain’s worst V2 attack in November 1944 when a rocket hit the site on New Cross Road where Iceland is now (previously a thriving Woolworths store).
 Kay was speaking with Felix and Jasper Wanandeya;

 - John De’Ath, filmed in one of the last prefabricated houses in Lewisham, recalled his life growing up as one of 14 children in Deptford and moving to a prefab on Telegraph Hill in 1948.
-John’s vivid accounts of life in south east london were captured by Arlo Challis and Emily.
+John’s vivid accounts of life in South East London were captured by Arlo Challis and Emily.
 Thanks to Sarah Carter for introducing us to John and his fascinating accounts.
 Regrettably John has since died, but his vivid stories live on in this film and in the memories of those who had the privilege to know him;

 - Durgesh Srivastava recounts her early life growing up in Lucknow, India, and how she finally completed her education and rebuilt her life following illness.
 Thanks to Ivo-Wasdell Harris and Emily we are able to share her inspirational story as part of this project;

 - Denis Albert Stocker talked about how he moved to Telegraph Hill 60 years ago when he married his sweetheart and moved into her parents’ house on Pepys Road.
 Sharing Stories is dedicated to Denis Albert Stocker (1927-2016), one of the interviewees in this film who died during its making, but whose story of how he came to be here continues to light up and inspire us.
 Huge thanks to Alex Kelly and Wiz for capturing his story as part of this project.